mscook/BanzaiDB/docs/init.rst

 Initialising your first BanzaiDB database
 =========================================

-Initalising a BanzaiDB involves having BanzaiDB connect to your RethinkDB instance.
+Initialising a BanzaiDB involves having BanzaiDB connect to your RethinkDB instance.
 Once connected BanzaiDB creates a database and initialises some default tables.